 Preparation is key in managing diabetes during a disaster.
-The Diabetes Disease Response Coalition has created a Patient Preparedness Plan to help people with diabetes understand what needs to be done during times of disaster.
+The Diabetes Disaster Response Coalition has created a Diabetes Preparedness Plan to help people with diabetes understand what needs to be done during times of disaster.
 You’ll find a checklist of critical supplies, valuable information, and guidelines on how to prepare for an emergency.

 Here are a few key things to remember:

 - Medical Documentation.
 Write down the type of diabetes you have, other medical conditions, allergies along with current medications, doses and time you take them along with your pharmacy name, address and phone number.